Love

 • They run hot and cold between open hostility and seeming to be sorry.
 (Hint: You can only rely on the hostility part.)

 Passive-aggressive people are fearful of competition, dependency and, yes, even of intimacy.
-You might recognize that as the "push me, pull me syndrome."
-Another way of expressing that is the mixed message of "Come close, but stay away."
+You might recognize the "push me, pull me syndrome." or "Come close, but stay away" mixed message.
+This gives them the power and control they desire, but they cannot approach situations, feelings, relationships or communication directly, so they do it indirectly.

-Oh yes, and of course, they do it at work as well as at home.
-They make endless and seemingly rational (that's the crazy-making part) excuses for why they cannot, or did not, do things that were expected of them.
+Are they making endless and seemingly rational excuses for why they cannot, or did not, do what was expected of them?

-RELATED: How To Shut Down Passive-Aggressive Behavior For Good
+RELATED: How To Shut Down A Passive-Aggressive Person For Good

-They are also experts at procrastination.
-And because they have difficulty playing nicely with others, they tend to drag their feet in any work team project.
+A passive aggressive person can become an expert at procrastination.
+When they have difficulty playing nicely with others, they tend to drag their feet in any collaborative project.
 From suddenly not feeling well, claiming to not feel included, saying they were not given certain information, or professing to not knowing what was expected of them, passive-aggressive people have a reason (read: excuse!) for everything.

 They believe these reasons and will actively work to disparage anyone who will not accept their reasons.
 They love to play the victim.
-Passive-aggressive people will go to great lengths to avoid recognizing their own weaknesses, blaming others for their own failures.
+Your passive-aggressive partner will go to great lengths to avoid recognizing their own weaknesses and blame you for their own failures.
 This is a hallmark of the passive-aggressive personality.

-Confronting passive-aggressive behavior in another person is often crazy-making, too.
-Their behavior is based in deep, old anger and resentment.
+Confronting passive-aggressive behavior in your partner is often a problem since their behavior is based in deep, old anger and resentment.

-Unfortunately, the passive-aggressive person is often unaware of what they are doing, and when confronted, refuse to acknowledge either the behavior or its impact.
-He or she might even get quite upset that you would even think they were the problem, or that you had the gall to suggest they might be.
+Unfortunately, the passive-aggressive person is often unaware of what they are doing.
+When confronted, your partner will probably refuse to acknowledge their behavior and its impact.
+They might even get quite upset you would even think they were the problem, or that you had the gall to suggest they might be.

 1. Do not try to win or apply reason.